karan-makhija7/StudentEnrolmentDjangoProject/readme.txt

 Project Overview
-The project consists of students app that contains a page with a form to add students enrolled in a university as well as edit/update their detail.
+The project consists of students app that contains a page with a form to add students enrolled in a university as well as edit/update their details.
 It also displays a list of students added and is dynamically updated.

 Project Structure